snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

   />
 }}

-Adding a GeoJSON source can be done in a few different ways.
-You can provide a URL to the GeoJSON raw data hosted online, provide a link to a GeoJSON file hosted locally inside of the app's assets folder, or you can build your own GeoJSON feature collection directly inside of the code.
+Adding a `GeoJsonSource` can be done in a few different ways.
+You can provide a URL to the GeoJSON raw data hosted online, provide a link to a GeoJSON file hosted locally inside of the app's assets folder, or you can build your own GeoJSON `FeatureCollection` directly inside of the code.
 The snippets of code below show the different ways to add a GeoJSON source to your map.

 Add a GeoJSON source from a URL: